redis/redis-doc/topics/latency.md

 processes.
 The fork operation (running in the main thread) can induce latency by itself.

-Fork is an expensive operation on most Unix-like systems, since it involves copying a good number of objects linked to the process.
+Forking is an expensive operation on most Unix-like systems, since it involves copying a good number of objects linked to the process.
 This is especially true for the page table associated to the virtual memory mechanism.